 - 71%: Wireless (Wi-Fi/ Mobile)

-Jeb Blount, the CEO of Sales Gravy, believes a phone call is the most powerful way to communicate outside of an in-person meeting.
+Like many workers today, Jeb Blount, CEO of Sales Gravy, believes a phone call is the most powerful way to communicate outside of an in-person meeting.
 “Sales is all about transferring emotions,” he says.
 “When your confidence and enthusiasm carry through your voice, people are more likely to talk to you.”

-Joe Huff, co-founder of LSTN Headphones, agrees: “Even [after] just a 15-minute story about what we do and why, [people] say, ‘Wow, I read everything on your website, but to hear you tell it, there’s a huge difference.’
+A powerful system for voice calls can give your company an edge.
+Joe Huff, co-founder of LSTN Headphones, says: “Even [after] just a 15-minute story about what we do and why, [people] say, ‘Wow, I read everything on your website, but to hear you tell it, there’s a huge difference.’
 Because we have a passion-based business, it’s really important for us to get that across.”

 Learn how Ooma’s small business phone system and enterprise phone service can help you run your business more efficiently and keep your customers happy, whether you’re in the office or on the road.